showkubii/homescripts-1/README.md

 	# Allow non-root users to specify the allow_other or allow_root mount options.
 	user_allow_other

-After fuse is installed, I install mergerfs as it's already part of the repositories for Arch Linux.
+After fuse is installed, I install mergerfs.
+I would grab the proper package from the github repository as the packages are out of date.

-	$ yay -S mergerfs

 My use case for mergerfs is that I always want to write to the local disk first and all my applications (Sonarr/Radarr/rTorrent/Plex/Emby/etc) all point directly to /gmedia.
 For them it's not relevant if the file is local or remote as they should act the same.